aument-lang/aument/docs/architecture.md

 Where the `code` byte tells the virtual machine what operation to do (add, subtract, call a function, ...).

 Like a real machine, aulang's VM has a program counter, it starts at zero and it points to the current instruction being processed.
+The program counter counts in **bytes**, not 32-bit values.

 #### `OP_EXIT`